fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 		 // Add the two bacnetDevices to the device list of application1. devices.add(bacnetDevice1001);
         devices.add(bacnetDevice1002);
-    }

-}
 ```

+Great, you are done with the implementation of class __Application1__.

 ### __Implement Application2.java__
-Application2 extends AbstractApplication as well.
 Application2 simulates and maintains two bacnet devices.
 Each device has to handle incoming bacnet messages.
+Application2 extends AbstractApplication as well.

 Ensure to import the following classes.
  __Note that by convention just classes within an api package should be used!__